Skip to content

 Meaning:

-• a meaningful part of the typical step is going into wait / overhead instead of useful model work
+• a meaningful part of the typical step is not attributed to dataloader, H2D, forward, backward, or optimizer work

 In TraceML: